 - noninvasively and reversibly modulate neural activity.

-To date, the Foundation has held 16 workshops that have succeeded in defining clear research objectives for clinical, preclinical, and technical investigation for focused ultrasound in the brain.
-Clinical studies have been launched investigating the treatment of a range of disorders, including essential tremor, Parkinson’s disease, Alzheimer's disease, obsessive-compulsive disorder, epilepsy, and brain cancer.
+To date, the Foundation has held more than 30 workshops that have succeeded in defining clear research objectives for clinical, preclinical, and technical investigation for focused ultrasound in the brain.
+Clinical studies have been launched investigating the treatment of a range of disorders, including essential tremor, Parkinson’s disease, Alzheimer’s disease, obsessive-compulsive disorder, epilepsy, and brain cancer.
 The Foundation’s technical research program involves a vibrant community of experts around the world to solve the challenges of applying focused ultrasound to an increasing array of high-impact, clinically unmet needs.

 We believe that focused ultrasound technology has the potential to make the practice of neurosurgery safer, faster, more effective, and less costly.
 What were once major brain surgeries, will one day soon become noninvasive ambulatory outpatient procedures.